Andrew-Draganov/GiDR-DUN/readme.md

 This requires that you add the `--numba` flag/parameter when invoking GiDR\_DUN.
 Note that this does NOT implement the original TSNE optimization protocol, as the Barnes\_ Hut tree data structure cannot be re-made in numba.
 However, you can use GiDR\_DUN to obtain TSNE embeddings by adding the `--optimize-method tsne` flag.

+Note that on highly distributed systems, cython does a terrible job with the parallelization.
+We find that numba is more consistent across server sizes but that cython outperforms numba on small systems.

 ## Hyperparameter Testing